AmadeusITGroup/Assistive-Webdriver/doc/vm-guide/README.md

 Once the virtual machine is fully started, follow the following steps inside the virtual machine:

-- Download and install the browsers you want to be able to use for testing, and their associated drivers.
+- If you plan to use `Assistive-Webdriver`, download and install the browsers you want to be able to use for testing, and their associated drivers.
 Note that drivers should be installed in a directory that is included in the PATH, so that the Selenium Server can find them.
+If you only plan to use `Assistive-Playwright`, the three compatible browsers (`chromium`, `firefox` and `webkit`) are downloaded automatically when installing `assistive-playwright-server`, so you can skip this step.

 | Browser           | Browser download link                                                                     | Driver download link                                                                          |
 | ----------------- | ----------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------- |